unional/typescript-blackbook/pages/02-javascript-syntax/default-parameters.md

 - <https://github.com/airbnb/javascript#functions--defaults-last>

-## Side effects in Default Parameters
+## Side effects

-**Do not** add side effects to default parameters.
+Default parameters **should not** create side effects.

 > Why?

->
-> Adding side effects with default parameters creates implicit state changes,
-> making it hard to reason and debug.
+Adding side effects with default parameters creates implicit state changes, making it hard to reason and debug.

->
-> If you want to have side effect during function invocation, use decorator.
+If you want to have side effect during function invocation, use decorator.

 ```js
 // bad